Ha Giang Loop In Vietnam – All You Need To Know [2023]

 The distance between Ha Giang and Dong Van is 150km and it took me around six to seven hours including stops to get there.

-The road started to wind higher and deeper into the pinnacle limestone mountains and after about an hour or two into the ride I was completely mind blown… mind blown at the sight of the mysterious landscapes that were unfolding in front of my eyes around every hairpin corner.
+The road started to wind higher and deeper into the pinnacle limestone mountains and after about an hour or two into the ride, I was completely mind-blown at the sight of the mysterious landscapes that were unfolding in front of my eyes around every hairpin corner.

-I stopped at least thirty times that morning to pull out my camera and the drone to capture the beauty of it all.
+I stopped at least ten times that morning to pull out my camera to capture the beauty of it all.

 There are countless incredible viewpoints that can be found along the 4C main road between Ha Giang and Dong Van, it’s just a matter of cruising at a slow pace to soak it all in.